Wellington Property Intel

 1

-Focus your buyer clients on Waiwhetu and Ebdentown where properties are selling within 24 days, indicating strong localized demand.
+Focus prospecting efforts on Waiwhetu and Waterloo where properties are selling in under 30 days, indicating strong buyer demand relative to pricing.

 2